How to Add Your First Blog Post in WordPress Editor

 Although it is not possible to shut down the text editor, you can easily turn off the visual one.
 To do so, please navigate to Users -> Your Profile which will open your profile settings page.
 Under Personal Options, select the first “Disable the visual editor when writing” option.
 Don’t forget to scroll down and click the Update Profile button to save changes.

-Now, you will only have the text editor, and you won’t have to worry about switching through editors by mistake.
+Now, you will only have the text editor, and you won’t have to worry about switching editors by mistake.

 Save Draft button